 Thomas J. Cable has played leading roles in finance and investment firms for much of his distinguished career.
 He was a partner in Cable, Howse & Ragen, investment bankers (now known as Ragen Mackenzie, a division of Wells Fargo) and co-founder of Cable & Howse Ventures.
 With the latter firm, Cable was a founding investor in Immunex and Zymogenetics and served on those corporations’ boards of directors.

-He is currently chairman of the Washington Research Foundation (WRF), which he co-founded in 1981.
+He co-founded the Washington Research Foundation (WRF) in 1981 and currently serves as vice-chair.
 WRF assists universities and other nonprofit research institutions in the state of Washington with commercialization of their technologies and provides support, through gifts and grants, for their scholarship and research.
-Mr. Cable also serves on the board of Omeros Corporation, as chairman of the advisory board of the Applied Physics Laboratory and as a member of the advancement board of Friday Harbor Laboratories.
+Cable chairs the board of PeachHealth Peace Island Medical Center and serves on the boards of Omeros Corporation and the San Juan Island Community Foundation.
+He is chairman of the advisory board of the Applied Physics Laboratory and is a member of the advancement board of Friday Harbor Laboratories.

 He is past chairman of the University of Washington President’s Club, co-founder and vice chairman of the Technology Alliance and a founder of the Alliance of Angels, organizations dedicated to successful technology development by Northwest-based entrepreneurs.
 Cable is a former U.S. Navy submarine officer, and received his M.B.A. from the Stanford Graduate School of Business.